She's the Man: Plot

-"Sebastian" then gets the popular and beautiful Olivia Lennox as his lab partner, which frustrates Duke, as he has feelings for her.
-"Sebastian" agrees to put in a good word for him if he trains him to be a better soccer player.
-Coach Dinklage eventually notices "Sebastian's" effort and improvement, promoting him to first string.
+"Sebastian" gets assigned Olivia as his lab partner, which frustrates Duke, who ends up being partnered with Eunice Bates, a stereotypically nerdy and unattractive girl.
+"Sebastian" agrees to put in a good word for Duke if Duke, in turn, trains him to be a better soccer player.
+However, Olivia starts to develop feelings for "Sebastian" instead.
+This also makes Malcolm suspicious, and he starts to investigate "Sebastian".
+Eventually, Coach Dinklage notices "Sebastian's" effort and improvement and promotes him to first string.

-At the Junior League carnival, where her mother has made her volunteer, Viola works a shift at the kissing booth and kisses Duke.
-Duke expresses to "Sebastian" that he might move on from Olivia as he is starting to like Viola now.
-She is delighted as she secretly feels the same way.
+Later, Daphne makes Viola volunteer at the Junior League carnival, where Olivia also working at a kissing booth.
+Viola is forced to juggle the responsibilities her mother gives her, and her life as "Sebastian" (including avoiding Monique), constantly changing in and out of her disguise.
+As Viola, she runs into Justin, whom she slaps in the face, and she later works a shift at the kissing booth after Olivia’s shift ends.
+There, she kisses Duke (who had initially been intending to kiss Olivia), who them gets into a fight with Justin.
+Duke expresses to "Sebastian" that he might move on from Olivia, as he is starting to like Viola now.
+She is delighted, as she secretly feels the same way.